nhsconnect/prm-practice-migration-staging/guide/03-pre-migration-planning.md

 ## Notifying third parties and links

-Refer back to the list created at the Kick-off of all the supporting/connecting solutions and community services that the clinical solution or the practice works with, such as:
+Refer back to the list created at the Kick-off of all the supporting/connecting solutions, patient and community services that the system or the practice works with, such as:

+* SMS providers (such as eConsultation and AccuRx-Chain).
+Practices will need to decide how these messages will be captured and stored during Cutover.
+* Login of patients to NHS app may be affected if the IM1 credentials of the practice change during the migration.
+Similarly, access to other apps like Evergreen life may be affected and practices will need to liaise with these third parties.
+* Patient Online Services may need to be contacted to issue new patient access IDs, since the patient access IDs for current supplier may not grant access into the portal of the new supplier
 * Pathology labs and any other services or providers that send information and results automatically to the current system (eg. screening services, Hospital letters, 111, Out of hours)
 * Pharmacies
 * [Primary Care Support England](https://pcse.england.nhs.uk/)